Skip to content

 Background

-The International Union of Marine Insurance (IUMI) is the global trade association for marine underwriters, representing approximately 40 national and international member organisations covering roughly USD 30 billion in annual marine insurance premiums.
-Founded in 1874 and headquartered in Zurich, IUMI publishes annual statistics on global marine insurance markets, convenes technical committees on cargo, hull, offshore, and loss prevention, and engages with international regulatory bodies including the IMO and ISM Code committees.
+The International Union of Marine Insurance (IUMI) is the global trade association for marine underwriters, representing approximately 40 national and international member organisations that together account for roughly USD 30 billion in annual marine insurance premiums.
+Founded in 1874 and headquartered in Zurich, IUMI publishes annual market statistics, convenes technical committees covering cargo, hull, offshore, and loss prevention, and engages as a recognised non-governmental organisation with international bodies including the International Maritime Organization (IMO) on mandatory insurance frameworks and liability conventions.

 Source Material